kingus/kingus/README.md

 ![alt text](https://github.com/kingus/kingus/blob/master/my_logo.png)

+Once I was just outside Barcelona hiking in the foothills of Mount Tibidabo.
+I was at the end of this path and I came to a clearing and there was a lake, very secluded.
+And there were tall trees all around.
+It was dead silent.
+Gorgeous.
+And across the lake I felt incredible love for coding.
+Since then, my life has changed and I realized what really matters in life.
+I started to foster my creativity by writing clean code using KISS, SOLID and DRY principles.
 <!--
 **kingus/kingus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.